grammyjs/website/site/docs/guide/api.md

 #### Type Definitions on Deno

-On Deno, you can simply import type definitions from `types.ts` which is right next to `mod.ts`:
+On Deno, you can simply import type definitions from `types.ts`, which is right next to `mod.ts`:

 ```ts
 import { type Chat } from "https://deno.land/x/grammy/types.ts";